southworks/microsoft-luis-sdk/.NET/README.md

 # Cognitive Services: LUIS Programmatic SDK Console Application Sample

-A simple console demonstrating how to use the LUIS Programmatic SDK to manages LUIS applications.
+A simple console that showcases how the SDK can be used to create and customize new LUIS apps.

 ### Prerequisites